pldn/LDWizard-old/README.md

 ### 4.4 Upload/publish component

-The LDWizard Upload/publish component and interfaces.
-This publish component is the final component of the LDWizard and is bridge between the LDWizard and specialized Linked data tools.
+The LD Wizard Upload/publish component and interfaces.
+This publish component is the final component of the LD Wizard and is bridge between the LD Wizard and specialized Linked data tools.

 <figure id="PublishComponent">
   <img src="/docs/img/PublishComponent.svg" width="70%" height="50%">
   <figcaption>
-    Figure 8 ― LDWizard publish component.
+    Figure 8 ― LD Wizard publish component.
   </figcaption>
 </figure>

 ### 4.4.1 Description and Priority

 The publish component allows the end-user to publish their finalized linked data as domain-experts without having to worry about Linked Data-specific problems.
-The LDWizard is agnostic to the tooling that reads the transformed data into their platform. he LDWizard publish component will be able to publish the transformed linked data, the transformation script, and the source data to a platform of the users choice.
+The LD Wizard is agnostic to the tooling that reads the transformed data into their platform. he LD Wizard publish component will be able to publish the transformed linked data, the transformation script, and the source data to a platform of the users choice.

 - The end-user needs specify the authorization configuration, such that the datafiles can be stored on the dataplatform.
 - The end-user needs to specify the storage location, where to the datafiles will be stored.